jsg4hw/kwest/README.md

             - Parameters
                 - `preference` - designates on what metric a best match is selected
                     - Options
-                        - `match` - chooses match with least "mismatches" or cases where an assigned trip was not in stated preferences
+                        - `mismatches` - chooses match with least "mismatches" or cases where an assigned trip was not in stated preferences
                         - `demographics` - chooses match with trips that have demographics that align most closely with population demographics
+                        - `score` - chooses match with the highest sum of calulated student scores for trips